 Do you invite the other person for me?

-For civil mediation, the parties have to agree to mediate beforehand, there’s no point you spending money booking an appointment if the other party/parties are not going to turn up, mediation is voluntary so it’s best to know they are willing to try before you
+For civil mediation, the parties have to agree to mediate beforehand, there’s no point you spending money booking an appointment if the other party/parties are not going to turn up, mediation is voluntary so it’s best to know they are willing to try before you begin.

 Can mediation fix my relationship?